Husband stitch: Medical perspective

 While repair of the perineum may be medically necessary, an extra stitch is not, and may cause discomfort or pain.
-Use of the term in the medical literature can be traced to Transactions of the Texas State Medical Association in 1885, where a doctor claimed to have performed one."Dr. Geo.
-Cupples was called upon to explain the 'Husband Stitch,' which he did as follows: He said that when he was stitching up a ruptured perineum, of a married lady, the husband was an anxious and interested observer, and when he had taken all the stitches necessary, the husband peeped over his shoulders and said, 'Dr., can't you take another stitch?' and he did, and called it the 'Husband Stitch'."The term is also referenced in What Women Want to Know (1958), and in The Year After Childbirth: Surviving and Enjoying the First Year of Motherhood, written by Sheila Kitzinger in 1994.
+Use of the term in the medical literature can be traced to Transactions of the Texas State Medical Association in 1885, where a doctor claimed to have performed one.

+The term is also referenced in What Women Want to Know (1958), and in The Year After Childbirth: Surviving and Enjoying the First Year of Motherhood, written by Sheila Kitzinger in 1994.
-Few studies exist to determine whether the procedure occurs often and how many women have been affected beyond anecdotal evidence.

 Some medical practitioners have asserted that the procedure is mostly an urban legend, and false attribution, while others have claimed to know doctors who perform the procedure.
-The American Congress of Obstetricians and Gynecologists, according to a report by Fatherly, does not deny that the procedure happens, while alleging that it “is not standard or common.”
-Other doctors, such as Jean Marty, head of the Union of Gynecologysts in France, have claimed that the idea of a Husband Stitch comes from botched episiotomies and poor stitching, that lead women to have pain during sexual intercourse and while urinating.
-Episiotomies have become a routine procedure around the world, in spite of studies that claimed it offers no benefits to pregnant people.
+The American College of Obstetricians and Gynecologists, according to a report by Fatherly, does not deny that the procedure happens but alleges that it "is not standard or common".
+Other doctors, such as Jean Marty, head of the Union of Gynecologists in France, have claimed that the idea of a husband stitch comes from botched episiotomies and poor stitching, that lead women to have pain during sexual intercourse and while urinating.

 However, there are several accounts of women who claim to have undergone this procedure without their consent.
-There have been several journalistic investigations on the existence of the Husband Stitch, trying to determine if it was real.
-They have overwhelmingly determined that the practice does exist, as seen in reports by Chelsea Ritschel, writing for Healthline, by Kaitlin Reilly for Yahoo Life, by Anam Alam to Thred, in reports from French Newspapers Grazia, and Le Monde.
+There have been several journalistic investigations on the existence of the husband stitch, trying to determine if it was real.
+They have overwhelmingly determined that the practice does exist, as seen in reports by Chelsea Ritschel, by Kaitlin Reilly for Yahoo Life, by Anam Alam to Thred, in reports from French Newspapers Grazia, and Le Monde.